unr/laravel-vue-hydrate/README.md

-# laravel-vue-hydrate
+# Laravel - Faking SSR with Vue Hydration

-Proof of concept of a Laravel rendered website, hydrating and utilizing a vue instance on top.
+> Proof of concept